Where would I be without a good vegan bread recipe or ten? Crying in the corner, that’s where!

 The buckwheat in this loaf gives you a wonderfully nutty flavor.
 It’ll definitely have you coming back for a second helping.

-READ NEXT: IS OATMEAL VEGAN?
+READ NEXT: IS OATMEAL VEGAN-FRIENDLY?

 Minimalist Baker’s The Easiest Whole Grain Seeded Bread